 Answers to frequently asked questions concerning MSc EF

 Yes.
-If you want to apply again, you must fill in the on-line application form and send all the required attachments by the given deadline.
+If you want to apply again, you must fill in the on-line application form and attach all the required attachments by the given deadline.
 None of the attachments can be retrieved from your previous application.

 2. Will my application automatically be considered for an Erasmus Mundus scholarship or do I have to apply for that separately?

 Yes, your application will be automatically considered for an Erasmus Mundus scholarship and you do not need to apply for that separately.
-The scholarships will be offered for the best applicants who fulfill the citeria.
+The scholarships will be offered for the best applicants who fulfill the criteria.

 3. In the eligibility criteria it is mentioned that I must have a BSc in forestry or related field.
 What is "related field"?

-In order to receive good scores from the selection criteria "background in forestry", you must have a reasonable background in forest management / forest sciences / forestry.
+In order to receive good scores from the selection criteria "Studies in forestry", you must have a reasonable background in forest management / forest sciences / forestry.
 You do not need to have a BSc in forestry but you must have studied forestry subjects for your degree.
-For example, if you have a BSc degree in Nature Conservation with a minor in forest management you receive lower scores from the selection criteria "Background in forestry".
+For example, if you have a BSc degree in Nature Conservation with a minor in forest management you receive lower scores from the selection criteria "Studies in forestry".

 Yes, you can.
 The recommendation letters must arrive in sealed envelopes and they can be sent either directly from the referee or you can collect the letters from your referees and enclose them into your application envelope.
 The deadline for submitting the recommendation letters is the same as for the rest of the application.

 5. If I send my reference letters by using an express service I must add the recipient's name and telephone number.
 What name and telephone number should I use?